Understanding Illicit Drugs

 While a person suffering from an illicit substance abuse disorder recognizes the negative consequences of their drug use, they feel unable to stop on their own.
 The best way to overcome a dependence on illicit drugs is treatment at an inpatient rehab center.

-At an inpatient rehab center, mental health professionals work closely with recovering individuals to uncover the root cause of their substance abuse, such as an undiagnosed behavioral disorder.
+At an inpatient rehab center, mental health professionals work closely with recovering individuals to uncover the root cause of their substance abuse, such as any co-occurring mental health disorders.
 During rehab, patients learn healthy and productive coping methods that not only help them maintain sobriety, but achieve a happier and more fulfilling life.

 Types of Illicit Drugs